ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 ![RealPlanningScene](./doc/real_planning_scene.png "RealPlanningScene")

 As in the previous step we can compose Planning Requests in RVIZ using the InteractiveMarkers or move to pre-defined robot poses.
+Make sure to select only _current_ for the _Start State_ and click _update_ before planning to avoid unexpected jumps of the robot.

 Once you composed a new Planning Request, click _Plan_ in the control panel of the plugin.
 MoveIt! starts to solve your request and - if successfull - you should see the resulting trajectory.
 The resulting trajectory can then be executed on the robot by clicking _Execute_ in the control panel.